XSY-HYH/CHAP-Chain-Hash-Authentication-Protocol/CHAP.md

 10. The server encrypts the new ID along with the operation result and returns it to the client
 11. The client decrypts the packet to obtain the new ID for the next operation

-Example: Assume the login response returns ID 1.
+**Example**: Assume the login response returns ID 1.
 For the next packet, the client must encrypt the packet using the key, including both the operation data and ID 1.
 After decrypting and verifying ID 1, the server destroys ID 1, generates ID 2, then encrypts ID 2 along with the result and returns it to the client.
 Subsequent operations follow the same pattern.

+---

 ## III.
 Exception Recovery Mechanism